 Buckminster Fuller saw the trimtab as a metaphor for effective individual initiative, where small and strategically placed interventions can produce large-scale changes.

 Trimtab Space Camp ‒ A Framework for Change

 “May we all serve as trimtabs at this critical moment of human history.” — Andrew Ungerleider

-Trimtab Space Camp focuses on Design Science Education with lectures, seminars, workshops and rigorous hands-on training in the tradition of Buckminster Fuller’s Design Science problem-solving methodology.
+Trimtab Space Camp offers self-guided online courses that focus on Design Science Education with lectures, seminars, workshops and rigorous hands-on training in the tradition of Buckminster Fuller’s Design Science problem-solving methodology.
 Participants seek out examples and promote this approach as an important contribution to help solve some of the most pressing challenges facing our planet.
-Learn more about Trimtab Space Camp’s next course here.
+Learn more about Trimtab Space Camp’s online courses here.